To discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.

 Every fiscal year, The ALS Association establishes measurable objectives that support the strategic plan.
 The CEO reports on progress towards these objectives to the National Board of Trustees of The Association on a regular basis.
 In addition to completing key projects as an indicator of success towards intended impact, The Association also has metrics related to the following: donated media value, media placements; social media audiences; online engagement; research expenditures, workshops and strategic meetings; research webinars and news updates; certified centers; distribution of educational materials; partnerships and other collaborations; government funding for ALS-related projects, and more.
 The Association also has a strategic planning committee on its Board of Trustees, which reviews the organization's five-year strategic plan and develops a collaborative process to provide input on new plans.

-As of March 31, 2014 The ALS Association has approximately 98 research projects actively engaged in six areas of research committed to determining the causes of ALS disease.
+As of October 31, 2018, The ALS Association has approximately 107 research projects actively engaged in six areas of research committed to determining the causes of ALS disease.
 Projects that The Association funds are often published in major medical journals and these are available at www.alsa.org.
-The Association has 39 Certified Treatment Centers of Excellence (CTCE) and expects to have 47 CTCE's by the end of 2014.
+The Association has 64 Certified Treatment Centers of Excellence (CTCE) and have 23 Recognized Treatment Centers (RTC's).
 Core requirements of CTCE's include strong chapter relationships, a lead ALS neurologist, a multidisciplinary team and engagement in active research related to ALS.
-The Association partnered with U.S. Food and Drug Administration to convene the first ever ALS specific public hearing and worked with Congress to secure continued funding for the ALS Research Program at the Department of Defense ($7.5 million) and the National ALS Registry at the Centers for Disease Control and Prevention ($6 million).
-The Association earned $6 million in donated media and is working on a new campaign to raise awareness about the disease.
+The Association partnered with U.S. Food and Drug Administration to create the FDA guidance document relating to drug development.

 Better Business Bureau Wise Giving Alliance